A Reconsideration of the Failure of Uncovered Interest Parity for the U.S. Dollar

-We re-examine the time-series evidence for failures of uncovered interest rate parity on short-term deposits for the US dollar versus major currencies of developed countries at short, medium, and long horizons.
+We re-examine the time-series evidence for failures of uncovered interest rate parity on short-term deposits for the U.S. dollar versus major currencies of developed countries at short-, medium- and long-horizons.
 The evidence that interest rate differentials predict foreign exchange risk premiums is fragile.
-The relationship between interest rates and excess returns is not stable over time and disappears altogether when nominal interest rates are near the zero lower bound.
-However, we do find evidence that year-on-year inflation rate differentials consistently predict excess returns—when the US dollar year-on-year inflation rate has been relatively high, subsequent returns on US deposits tend to be high.
+The relationship between interest rates and excess returns is not stable over time and disappears altogether when nominal interest rates are near the zero-lower bound.
+However, we do find evidence that year-on-year inflation rate differentials consistently predict excess returns – when the U.S. dollar y.o.y. inflation rate has been relatively high, subsequent returns on U.S. deposits tend to be high.
 We interpret this evidence as being consistent with hypotheses that posit that markets do not fully react initially to predictable changes in future monetary policy.
-Interestingly, the predictive power of relative year-on-year inflation only begins in the mid-1980s when central banks began to target inflation more consistently and continues in the post-zero-lower-bound period when interest rates lose their primacy as a policy instrument.
-We address the problems of parameter instability and small-sample bias that plague the conventional Fama (1984) test, while acknowledging these concerns might remain even in our new findings.
+Interestingly, the predictive power of relative y.o.y. inflation only begins in the mid-1980s when central banks began to target inflation more consistently and continues in the post-ZLB period when interest rates lose their primacy as a policy instrument.
+However, we caution not to rule out the possibility that excess returns are not predictable at all.

 Charles Engel & Katya Kazakova & Mengqi Wang & Nan Xiang, 2022.
 "A reconsideration of the failure of uncovered interest parity for the U.S. dollar," Journal of International Economics, . citation courtesy of